aishwarya24/HelloWorld/.github/ISSUE_TEMPLATE/docDB.md

 ---
 name: Core-DocDB
 about: Choose this template to create a Yugabyte Core DocDB issue.
-title: "[Platform] Title"
+title: "[DocDB] Title"
-labels: ''
+labels: 'area/docdb'
 assignees: ''

 ---